jflores1/presentations/markdown/local-seo/part-2.md

 ---

-So, to do that, they have to give newly indexed profiles (and websites) an opportunity to demonstrate they're worthy competitors
+So, to do that, they have to give newly indexed profiles an opportunity to demonstrate they're worthy competitors

+(This is often true for newly indexed websites, too...) <!-- .element: class="fragment" -->

 ---

-# So, how do you claim your profile and give your business this boost?
+## So, how do you claim your profile and give your business this boost?

 ---

 That's what I'm going to show you right now.

-(Don't worry, it's easy to get started, even if you hate technology)<!-- .element: class="fragment" -->
+(Don't worry, it's easy to get started, even if you hate technology) <!-- .element: class="fragment" -->

 Note: Splice in video doing the walk-through